Quercus gambelii: Description

 Quercus gambelii trees differ in size from one location to another.
 The average mature height is from 3–9 m, but occasionally reaches heights of 18 m in some locations.
 Dwarf stands of plants under 1 m tall are common in marginal areas where heavy browsing occurs.
-The largest trees are found in the southern range of the species along streams.
-These trees reach up to 100 feet tall.
+The largest trees are found along streams in the southern part of its range, and can reach up to 100 feet tall.
 The champion tree is in Arizona at 114 ft tall.

 Although the wood is hard and dense, its branches are irregular and crooked, making them flexible enough to bend without breaking when covered with heavy snow.
 The bark is rough and brownish-gray.

 The leaves are generally 7–12 cm long and 4–6 cm broad, deeply lobed on each side of the central vein; the upper surface is glossy dark green, the undersurface is paler and velvety.
-Leaves frequently turn orange and yellow during autumn, creating mountainsides of vivid colors.
+Trees are deciduous and the leaves frequently turn orange and yellow during autumn, creating mountainsides of vivid colors.
 The flowers are inconspicuous unisexual catkins that occur in the spring.

 The acorns are 10–20 mm long and about one-third to one-half enclosed by a cap or cup (cupule); they mature in September, turning from green to golden brown.
 The plant reproduces from acorns, but also spreads from root sprouts that grow from vast underground structures called lignotubers.
 These reproductive characteristics often result in dense groves or thickets of trees that can cover entire mountainsides.

 Distribution and habitat

 The natural range of Quercus gambelii is centered in the western United States and northwestern Mexico in the states of Arizona, Chihuahua, Colorado, New Mexico, Sonora, and Utah.
 It also extends into Nevada, Wyoming, Idaho, Nebraska, the Oklahoma Panhandle, Coahuila, and into the Trans-Pecos region of western Texas.

-The tree typically grows at altitudes of 1000–3000 m above sea level where precipitation averages between 30–60 cm per year.
+The tree typically grows at elevations of 1000–3000 m above sea level where precipitation averages between 30–60 cm per year.

 The species flourishes in full sun on hillsides with thin, rocky, alkaline soil where competition from other plant species is limited.
 It also does well in richer soils, but in those areas it is forced to compete for growing room.
 It is well-adapted to locations where wet springs and hot, dry summers create conditions conducive to wildfires.